 Jose Gurria was awarded a Best Large Ensemble Composition award by the Jazz Education Network for the year 2013.
 In 2016, José Gurria was commissioned by the Los Angeles Jazz Society to compose a large-format, multi-movement piece that was premiered at the Angel City Jazz Festival with world-renowned clarinetist Don Byron and Grammy-winning vocalist Martha Gonzalez as featured guests.
 In addition, at that show, Gurrisonic Orchestra performed the west coast premiere of Skies of America, an Ornette Coleman piece written in 1972 and re-adapted/orchestrated to Gurrisonic Orchestra’s specifications by Gurria.
 These orchestrations were solicited by the London Symphony Orchestra Program for Emerging Composers Panufnik Composers Scheme as study material for the year 2018.
 In 2016, Gurria’s piece Constant Deprivation of Monetary Funds (The Beast), represented México and competed at the International Tribune of Composers, in Wroclaw, Poland.
 In 2017 Gurria was recognized with a gold medal from the Global Music Awards for his work with Gurrisonic Orchestra.Three Kids Music, Gurrisonic Orchestra’s debut album and Gurria’s primary project, was released in the spring of 2016 to wide acceptance from the specialized press.

 In the summer of 2018, Jose Gurria was guest composer and guest conductor with the famous Arturo O’farrill Afro Latin Jazz Orchestra for the Fandango Fronterizo/Fandango At The Wall project in Tijuana and New York City.
-Among the guest artists that participated alongside Gurria were Regina Carter, Antonio Sánchez, Ana Tijoux, and Mandy González, to name but a few.
+Among the guest artists that participated alongside Gurria were Regina Carter, Antonio Sánchez, Ana Tijoux, and Mandy González (Hamilton, In the Heights), to name but a few.

 José Gurria is available for commissions, residencies, master classes, clinics, and pre- and post-concert lectures.
 Jose Gurria is a voting member of both NARAS, and LARAS, and is a member of the Pi Kappa Lambda Music Honor Society.